simbleau/nvtx/README.md

 ## State

-nvtx-rs is in active development and still maturing.
+nvtx-rs is in active development and maturing.
+Right now development is driven by necessity.
+In the following months I will be performing a GPU analysis and thus will wrap the appropriate (common) functionality one would need or seem important to me.

 ## FAQ